IQTLabs/voices/Lab41-SRI-VOiCES_README.md

 `VOiCES_competition` was a release designed for a special competition workshop at InterSpeech 2019.
 See the `README` inside the archive for more information on the structure and arrangement of the dataset.

 `VOiCES_release` is the full VOiCES dataset with a general purpose directory structure.  `VOiCES_devkit` is a subset of the data (detailed below) designed for easier experimentation and development.
 Both `VOiCES_release` and `VOiCES_devkit` have the same directory structure.

+`recording_data` contains two files, `distances.csv` and `quality_metrics.csv` with useful information about the recordings.
+Both files have a row for every recording.

 #### VOiCES_release